Sermon: Government (Part Seven)

 So, he is showing that spiritually there is a unity.
 It is men who are divided.
 But we have to endeavor to make this unity occur.
 And God, knowing how difficult it is going to be, gave gifts to the church.
 Those gifts are in the form of men—ministers—that He gave to the church.
 (We will get back to that, a little bit later.)
 The ministry has been given, by God, to this Body to bring us to a common body of beliefs (doctrine).
 What you believe is what you act on!
 That determines what we are going to do.

-Up to this point, Paul has been laying the groundwork—you might say the theology of the theme that he is teaching these people.
+Up to this point, Paul has been laying the groundwork.
+Or, you might say "the theology" of the theme that he is teaching these people.
 At the beginning of verse 17, Paul begins to lay on us the ethical demands of the theology that he gave to us in the first 4½ chapters.
-So we see at the beginning of the letter, then, the spiritual basis; and beginning now (in Ephesians 4:17) we see that there has to be a right moral basis as well.
+So we see at the beginning of the letter, then, the spiritual basis; and beginning now (in chapter 4 and verse 17) we see that there has to be a right moral basis as well.

 Without the right theology (without the right teaching, without the right purpose) and without the right activity (meaning the ethical demand) there will not be much "getting along" at all—regardless of the intensity of the government that is placed over us.